altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 "This isn’t a problem of our treatment.
 Belgarian belonged to the North sect.
 We won’t recognize your religious teachings."<br/>
 "Religion…?"<br/>
 Altina looked towards Regis.<br/>
-Regis wasn’t planning to take the stage, but had no choice:
+Regis wasn’t planning to take the stage, but had no choice:<br/>
 "… Most nations in this continent has the same religion.
 Some of them, like the Etruria Theocracy, has different beliefs."<br/>
 "Belgaria and Hispania has the same religion?"<br/>
-When she heard what Altina said, Damia said angrily:
+When she heard what Altina said, Damia said angrily:<br/>
 "No!
 The North sect has sold their souls to the devil!
 We are the ones who follows the true will of God."<br/>
 "Ehh?
 I don’t know the difference between the sects…"<br/>
-Seeing how confused she was, Regis explained:
+Seeing how confused she was, Regis explained:<br/>
 "… In the Hispania Empire, the High Sect is the mainstay.
 Most people from this sect won’t recognize other sects."<br/>
 "So what are the differences?"<br/>
 "… Things like how rituals are done, their customs, there are quite a bit of differences."<br/>